rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 "Two programmers named Ben Noordhuis and Bert Belder have founded a new company called
 <a target="_blank" href="https://www.strongloop.com/">StrongLoop</a>.
 And they’re apparently attempting to hijack the Node brand and community for themselves."
 Strongloop supports Express and LoopBack frameworks.
 <a target="_blank" href="https://strongloop.com/strongblog/node-js-community-ibm-acquisition/">
-On 10 Sep 2015</a>, StrongLoop was acquired as IBM API Connect, which focuses on API lifecycle.
+On 10 Sep 2015</a>, StrongLoop was acquired as IBM API Connect, which focuses on the API lifecycle.

 <hr />